mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 1. You talk to the woman in the café, and she's warm and kind.
 She seems to like you, and you exchange contact information to set up a date.
 1. You take charge of the problematic project, and the project's issues resolve under your guidance.
 Your boss is impressed with your skill, and would like to give you a bonus for your handling of the situation.
 1. When you arrive, my friends welcome you into the group and conversation flows easily.
 You enjoy chatting to them, and exchange contact information to hang out in the future.
 The seeds for some new friendships are planted.
-1. You go in on the deal with me, and we flip the house in a few months for a 30% return on investment.
+1. You go in on the house deal with me, and we flip the house in a few months for a 30% return on investment.

 Did you contemplate these positive outcomes when you considered the original scenarios?
 If you did, did they seem too pie-in-the-sky or naive relative to the risks?